We invite you to explore our website, get involved, and become part of the solution!

 All other foods fall into the “whatever” section – not meaning that there is no nutritional value in them – just that they are lower in nutrient density, more addicting, and/or the potential harms outweigh the potential benefits.
 Nonetheless, we encourage you to try to prepare those foods as healthily as possible, too.

 What this turns out to be is an 80% healthily-prepared plant- and fatty seafood-based diet.
 It’s something we call The 4:1 Rule.
 It is our healthy eating strategy, and we believe it provides the magical intersection between what’s both effective and livable.
 Since the Nutrition Star is essentially made up of five diamonds, we call the four healthy diamonds “4-Diamond foods.”
-And to help you make healthier eating choices, we are creating a database of foods and menu items that lists their “4-Diamond Percentage Score,” or “4◊Score” for short.
+And to help you make healthier eating choices, we are creating a database of foods that lists their “4-Diamond Percentage Score,” or “4◊Score” for short.

 We invite everyone to slowly work towards following The 4:1 Rule in their personal lives (e.g., start with 1:1 and build up from there).
 To break addictions, however, you may wish to work from the other direction (but please consult with your doctor before doing so!): Start by cutting out all the “whatever” foods for 2-3 weeks (about the amount of time it takes to develop new habits).
 We call this the “Con-Tradiction Diet” – the purpose is to counter traditions (or habits) and addictions.
 After those 2-3 weeks are over, you may slowly add some “whatever” foods as necessary to make it more livable long-term (read the handout for more information).